alvarolarreategui/metastatic-tissue-classification/README.md

 - MLPClassifier with hidden layers (10,10)
 - AdaBoostClassifier(DecisionTreeClassifier()) with n_estimators=200

-See "Team_51_submitted.pdf" fro full details.
+See Team_51_submitted.pdf file for full details and conclusions.